What To Do in Peru that Isn't Machu Picchu

 Rainbow Mountain

 This mountain is indeed rainbow-colored.
 While there aren't any bright greens or yellows, obvious striped patterns create a stunning visual effect.
-Not only is the climb up to Rainbow Mountain at 5020 meters elevation, but you can also appreciate the sacred Apu of Ausangate and witness living Andean communities of Alpaca farmers and weavers participating in Rainbow Mountain win their daily life.
+Not only is the climb up to Rainbow Mountain at 5020 meters elevation, but you can also appreciate the sacred Apu of Ausangate and witness living Andean communities of Alpaca farmers and weavers participating in their daily life.

 There is no discussion when we speak about Rainbow Mountain in Peru being a sight to behold.
 It's simple to understand why this mountain was given this name, however, this doesn't take away from the fact that this spectacular mountain is mind-blowing to see in person.
 Peru vacation packages and day tours from Cusco get thousands of people to this mountain, and most are blown away by this awe-inspiring sight when they visit the Ausangate region of Peru.